Publishing a doctoral dissertation at UEF

 ISBN number identifies the books.
 ISBN number can be requested from the UEF library by this ISBN request form after the publication has been agreed with the editor of the series.

-Remember to consult an information specialist (find your discipline and a contact person) of the library on the classification and subject headings for the abstract page according to the publishing instructions of your faculty.
-For the description of your doctoral dissertation, subject headings are needed.
+You should also assign keywords or subject headings to describe the contents of your dissertation.
+You can consult an information specialist (find your discipline and a contact person) of the library on the subject headings for the abstract page according to the publishing instructions of your faculty.
 Subject headings (also known as subject descriptors / subject terms) are standardised words or phrases used to describe, find and organize books and articles by topic.
 They are different from keywords in that they are specific terms assigned by certain vocabularies/thesauruses.
 So, there are specific subject headings to describe certain words or phenomena.
-In addition to “official” subject headings, optional key words can be used to describe your research topic more exactly.
+In addition to “official” subject headings, optional keywords can be used to describe your research topic more exactly.
 Read more about common vocabularies used for defining subject headings.

 Also, see the checklist for the public examination.